interbit/interbit/docs/gitbook/key-concepts/README.md

 A read join allows one blockchain to share application state with another.
 Both blockchains must agree to and authorize the join in order for any data to be shared.

-Once authorized on both sides, the providing blockchain will send verifyable blockheaders and data to the consuming chain which will receive a subset of the providing blockchain's state.
-A read join is authorized on the providing side with an [`'@@interbit/START_PROVIDE_STATE'`](../reference/interbit-covenant-utils/startProvideState.md) action and on the receiving side by an [`'@@interbit/START_CONSUME_STATE'`](../reference/interbit-covenant-utils/startConsumeState.md).
+Once authorized on both chains, the providing chain will send verifyable blockheaders and data to the consuming chain which will receive a subset of the providing chain's state.
+A read join is authorized on the providing chain with an [`'@@interbit/START_PROVIDE_STATE'`](../reference/interbit-covenant-utils/startProvideState.md) action and on the receiving chain by an [`'@@interbit/START_CONSUME_STATE'`](../reference/interbit-covenant-utils/startConsumeState.md).
 Once both actions have been blocked the state will be shared.

 ## Write joins

 A write join allows one blockchain to remotely dispatch actions to another blockchain.
 Both blockchains must agree to authorize the join in order for any actions to be sent.

-Once both sides have agreed to the join, the remote dispatch is handled using a read join that shares a queue of actions from the sending chain to the receiving chain.
+Once both chains have agreed to the join, the remote dispatch is handled using a read join that shares a queue of actions from the sending chain to the receiving chain.
 The receiving chain will process these actions if the sending chain is authorized to dispatch them.

 A write join is authorized on the sending side with an [`'@@interbit/AUTHORIZE_SEND_ACTIONS'`](../reference/interbit-covenant-utils/authorizeSendActions.md) action and on the receiving side with an [`'@@interbit/AUTHORIZE_RECEIVE_ACTIONS'`](../reference/interbit-covenant-utils/authorizeReceiveActions.md) action.